Frequently asked questions

 The Prisma Powers

-• Applied Curiosity: Curious people who can ask & answer their own questions drive humanity forward.
+• Applied Curiosity: Curious people who can ask and answer their own questions drive humanity forward.
 It’s our job to safeguard learners' natural curiosity through experiences that excite them.
 We also teach kids to apply their curiosity through research, close reading, scientific inquiry, and data analysis.

 • Innovator’s Mindset: Schools train kids to follow directions and do things “right” the first time, but future work will require creativity.
 Prisma learners tackle projects in design thinking, creativity, engineering, and entrepreneurship.
-We emphasize iteration by valuing failure & requiring multiple revisions of learner work.
+We emphasize iteration by valuing failure and requiring multiple revisions of learner work.

 • Communication & Collaboration: In their future lives, kids will communicate with colleagues from all over the world.
 Learners build communication & collaboration skills in our Collaborative Problem Solving Workshops, Expo Day presentations, and daily opportunities to discuss and share with peers.